 This is in fact the red release liner on the tank grips showing through the clear grip, giving the effect that they are pink.
 Once the release liner is removed ready for fitting you will see that the tank grips are clear.

-We offer a money back guarantee with all Eazi-Grip™ tank grips, simply return the product unused in the original packaging and we will reimburse your purchase cost.
-We are continually striving to improve our product and customer service and if you are dissatisfied please get in touch and we will try and resolve any issues directly.
+We offer a money back guarantee with all Eazi-Grip™ products, simply return the product unused in the original packaging and we will reimburse your purchase cost.
+We are continually striving to improve our product and customer service and if you are dissatisfied, please get in touch and we will try and resolve any issues directly.

 For obvious reasons, our tank grips are designed as a permanent fixture, there is no guarantee for easy removal, some removals are easy, some are very frustrating.

 Firstly, heat does help with removal, as our adhesives are initially liquid based heat will go some way to reverting it back to its original liquid state.
 Ideally heat guns are better than hair dryers; they dissipate the heat better over the surface.
 A surface temperature around 60-70ºC is ideal.

 Start by pulling up one of the corners; you need to ensure you remove enough to create a thumb grip.
 Slowly peel back the material touching surface-to-surface, this part is critical, it is called a ‘low energy pull’.
 All self-adhesive materials have an inherent weakness; their adhesive is composed of thin strands, once these thin strands are bent back and forced into an acute angle they snap.
 You must ensure that the material is taken back, surface-to-surface, this is the critical part.

 Once the tank grip has been successfully removed there should not be much adhesive residue left behind.
 If however you want to remove any remnants we recommend the use of white spirit or a harsher solvent such as MEK or toluene.
 Please test the surface prior to using these; they can sometimes react with delicate substrates like decals or vinyl transfers.